-To learn the amount, the officer should have given you a "bond envelope" with your citation.
-If you do not have it, you may download the Court Citation Information Guide from our web site.
+The officer who ticketed you should have given you a "bond envelope" with your citation.
+This shows the fines/fees for the violation.
+If you do not have it, you should download this Court Citation Information Guide which has the same information.

-You may also determine the amount by visiting our payment page.
+You may also be able to determine the amount by visiting our payment page.

 Pay online: visit the payment page and choose "Pay Now".
 You will enter your driver's license number and name as it appears on your complaint/ticket and follow the online instructions.